Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Abstract

 \section{Abstract}

 Quantum walks constitute an important tool for designing quantum algorithms and information processing tasks.
 In a lackadaisical walk, in addition to the possibility of moving out of a node, the walker can remain on the same node with some probability.
 This is achieved by introducing self-loops, parameterized by self-loop strength $l$, attached to the nodes such that large $l$ implies a higher likelihood for the walker to be trapped at the node.
-This model was shown to improve the performance of algorithms for search on a two-dimensional grid.
 In this work, {\it directed}, lackadaisical quantum walks is studied.
-Depending on $l$, two regimes are shown to exist -- one in which classical walker dominates and another in which quantum advantage is realized.
-Further, the latter regime shows two distinct scaling regimes with $l$.
-The quantum advantage can be tuned by varying the initial state and $l$.
+Depending on $l$, two regimes are shown to exist -- one in which classical walker dominates and the other dominated by the quantum walker.
+In the latter case, we also demonstrate the existence of two distinct scaling regimes with $l$ for quantum walker on a line and on a binary tree.
 Surprisingly, a significant quantum-induced speedup is realized for large $l$.
-By tuning the initial state, the extent of quantum advantage can be modified -- from mild to exponential.
-This is explicitly demonstrated on two discrete topologies: a line and a binary tree.
+By tuning the initial state, the extent of this speedup can be manipulated.